Financial Aid and Scholarships

 Scholarships for International Students

 Qualified International Students are eligible for an Elizabethtown College International Student Scholarship for their four years at the College.
-To learn more about this opportunity, contact the Office of Admissions.
+To learn more about this opportunity, contact the Office of International Students.

 Elizabethtown College is an NCAA Division III institution.
 NCAA Division III rules prohibit the awarding of financial aid and/or scholarship based on athletic criteria.
 Therefore, the College is prohibited from awarding financial aid and/or scholarships based upon athletic ability, leadership, participation or performance.